JFritzle/Mapsforge-for-QMapShack/README.md

 Graphical user interface is a single script written in _Tcl/Tk_ scripting language and is executable on _Microsoft Windows_ and _Linux_ operating system.
 Language-neutral script file _Mapsforge-for-QMapShack.tcl_ an additional user settings file and at least one localized resource file.
 Additional files must follow _Tcl/Tk_ syntax rules too.

-User settings file is named is named _Mapsforge-for-QMapShack.ini_.
+User settings file is named _Mapsforge-for-QMapShack.ini_.
 A template file is provided.

 Resource files are named _Mapsforge-for-QMapShack.<locale\>_, where _<locale\>_ matches locale’s 2 lowercase letters ISO 639-1 code.
 English localized resource file _Mapsforge-for-QMapShack.en_ and German localized resource file _Mapsforge-for-QMapShack.de_ are provided.
 Script can be easily localized to any other system’s locale by providing a corresponding resource file using English resource file as a template.